diogomouradev/buy-02/README.md

 [**buy-01**] project we created earlier and implement it in the Jenkins CI/CD pipeline.
-We also had to implement the quality gate functionality and make sure that when we introduce new code into the code base that is not up to the quality gate requirements, it will trigger a failure in the pipeline, so it doesn't make it into production.
+We also had to implement the quality gate functionality and make sure that when we introduce new code into the code base that is  not up to the quality gate requirements, it will trigger a failure in the pipeline, so it doesn't make it into production. test

 #### Prerequisites